5820 N. High School Road

 Eagle Creek Pistol Range ("ECPR") is owned by the Consolidated City of Indianapolis and serves as a training facility for the Indianapolis Metropolitan Police Department from Monday through Friday.

-Ten-Visit Pass: $95 (Best value - no expiration, can be shared, two-hour time limit)
+Ten-Visit Pass: $125 (Best value - no expiration, can be shared among multiple shooters, two-hour time limit)

 All passes are available for purchase at Eagle Creek Pistol Range.
 If you purchase a pass on-line, just print the receipt and bring it to the range and we'll have your pass waiting for you.